 (2) A declaration made under subsection (1) has effect according to its terms.

-[Section 110W inserted by No. 25 of 2008 s.
+[Section 110W inserted: No. 25 of 2008 s.
 11.]

 110X.
 Declaration of incapacity of maker

 (1) The State Administrative Tribunal may declare that the maker of an advance health directive is unable to make reasonable judgments in respect of the treatment to which a treatment decision in the directive applies.